Skip to content

 Pipeline Explorer

-In the top left corner of the explorer, you can switch to the 「Gitlab Pipeline」 explorer to query and analyze the CI Pipeline process, including Pipeline ID, name, duration, commit content, commit time, and more.
+In the top-left corner of the Explorer, you can switch to the "Gitlab Pipeline" Explorer to query and analyze the CI Pipeline process, including Pipeline ID, name, duration, commit content, commit time, etc.

 Pipeline Details Page

-Click on the data you need to view in the Pipeline list, and the Pipeline and Job details, including properties, flame chart, Job list, content details, and associated logs, will be displayed in the scratch detail page.
+Click on the data you want to view in the Pipeline list, and the detailed page will show the details of the Pipeline and Jobs, including attributes, flame graphs, Job lists, content details, and associated logs.

-• "Add to display column", i.e. add the field to the explorer list for viewing
+• "Adding to display columns" adds the field to the Explorer list for viewing.

-• "Copy", i.e. copy the field to the clipboard
+• "Copying" copies the field to the clipboard.

-CI visualization mainly collects the data of Pipeline and Job in the CI process.
-The whole process of Pipeline is divided into three stages (stage) of Build, Test and Deploy, and each stage will have different tasks (Job).
+CI visualization primarily collects data from the Pipeline and Jobs during the CI process.
+The entire Pipeline process is divided into three stages (stages): Build, Test, Deploy.
+Each stage has different tasks (Jobs).

-To make it easier to understand, the following diagram is an example of the Pipeline process for Gitlab CI.
-Against the flame diagram above, we can clearly see the execution time of each Job and the execution time of the entire Pipeline to completion.
+For easier understanding, the following diagram illustrates the Gitlab CI Pipeline process.
+Referring to the flame graph above, you can clearly see the execution time of each Job and the total execution time of the entire Pipeline.

 Job List